lych1233/compactDRL/readme.md

 ## Quick Facts you should know about this implementation:

 - All the core codes are presented in the drl/"algo name"/ folder, which might be friendly for the reader
-- You chould use commands in the scripts/ folder to start an experiment directly
+- You could use commands in the scripts/ folder to start an experiment directly
-- To run an experiment only two additional files are needed: an environment file (which can be regarded as a lightly extended OpenAI Gym API) and an buffer file (which is used **solely** for storage), and all other works can be done by algorithm local files
+- To run an experiment only two additional files are needed: an environment file (which can be regarded as a lightly extended OpenAI Gym API) and a buffer file (which is used **solely** for storage), and all other works can be done by algorithm local files
 - In an experiment, "run.py" will first find suitable "env" and "buffer" for the specific configuration.
 Then "run.py" passes them to "algo/main.py" and "algo/main.py" will use that "env" and "buffer" and all local files to finish the experiment